Delays in Spiking Neural Networks: A State Space Model Approach: Related Work

-The most common ways to model delays in SNNs is to learn a single delay value applied to each spike \cite{shrestha2018slayer}, or to employ temporal convolutions \cite{hammouamri2023learning}.
-Several works explore the role of delays in SNNs by jointly training weights and delays \cite{deckers2024co}, learning only delays \cite{10.1145/3589737.3606009}, or showing that heterogeneous delays can reduce weight-precision requirements \cite{sun2025exploitingheterogeneousdelaysefficient}.
-Others relate delays to temporal parameters such as time constants \cite{10.1371/journal.pcbi.1012673} or study their role in the formation of temporal hierarchies between layers \cite{moro2024roletemporalhierarchyspiking}.
-In these works, various learning algorithms have been used, such as variations of backpropagation through time (BPTT) \cite{hammouamri2023learning, shrestha2018slayer, queant2025delreclearningdelaysrecurrent, meszaros2024learning}, biologically inspired spike-timing-dependent plasticity (STDP) \cite{dominijanni2025extendingspiketimingdependentplasticity}, and exact spike-time gradients \cite{DelGrad, meszaros2025efficient}.
-Our formulation represents delays as state variables evolving over time.
-This structure remains compatible with BPTT, enabling training with the popular surrogate-gradient methods \cite{neftci2019surrogate} used to train SNNs.
+The role of delays in SNNs has been studied from various perspectives including jointly training weights and delays \cite{deckers2024co}, learning only delays \cite{10.1145/3589737.3606009}, exploring heterogeneous delays and their relation to weight-precision requirements \cite{sun2025exploitingheterogeneousdelaysefficient}, and investigating their role in temporal hierarchies across layers \cite{moro2024roletemporalhierarchyspiking}.
+Learning algorithms for delays range from BPTT \cite{hammouamri2023learning, shrestha2018slayer} and STDP \cite{dominijanni2025extendingspiketimingdependentplasticity} to exact spike-time gradients \cite{DelGrad, meszaros2025efficient}.
+Our formulation represents delays as state variables, making it compatible with BPTT and the widely used surrogate-gradient method for training SNNs \cite{neftci2019surrogate}.

 Delays have long been studied in fields such as signal processing and control theory.
-In discrete-time dynamical systems, they are typically modeled through delay-difference or state-space formulations, where past states are explicitly included to capture finite memory effects \cite{RICHARD20031667, SenameOlivier2005Sots}.
-Recently, modern deep SSMs, which stack multiple state-space layers combined with nonlinearities, have demonstrated strong performance in sequence modeling tasks \cite{gu2022efficientlymodelinglongsequences, Gupta_DSS}.
-Even more recently, parameterization has been introduced in deep SSMs, effectively capturing delayed state dependencies \cite{fu2022hungry, zhang2023effectively}.
+In discrete-time dynamical systems, they are typically modeled through delay-difference and state-space formulations \cite{RICHARD20031667, SenameOlivier2005Sots}.
+Modern deep SSMs, which stack multiple state-space layers combined with nonlinearities, have demonstrated strong performance in sequence modeling tasks \cite{gu2022efficientlymodelinglongsequences}.
+Subsequent work introduced parameterization in deep SSMs, which effectively captures delayed state dependencies \cite{fu2022hungry, zhang2023effectively}.
+In parallel, hybrid approaches have emerged that bridge SNNs and SSMs, combining properties and capabilities from both models \cite{stan2023learning, karilanova2025statespacemodelinspiredmultipleinput, karilanova_reset, du2024spiking, karilanova2025zeroshottemporalresolutiondomain, sun2025exploitingheterogeneousdelaysefficient}.
+We build on this line of work and adopt the SSM perspective on delay modeling within spiking neural architectures.
+This allows SNNs to incorporate structured temporal dependencies through a principled state-space formulation.